freezy/dmd-extensions/README.md

 dmdext mirror -s futurepinball
 ```

+Note that:
-The `-q` toggle works here, so instead of killing the process you could make it
+- The `-q` toggle works here, so instead of killing the process you could make it
   exit automatically when the table closes.
+- With `-g <name>`, you can set the game's name, which will, when used along
+  `--use-ini`, read the game-specific settings.

 ## Build Instructions